tazee/tazee.github.io/yt-tools/index.md

 ## Selection Set
 Selection Set is a function that saves the selection state of vert, edge, and face to a mesh with a name.
 This information is saved as custom data for the mesh.
 It is saved in the Blender scene file, so it is retained even if you reopen the saved scene.
 Add adds the currently selected mesh elements to the Selection Set.
 Selection Sets are saved separately for verts, edges, and faces.
 Remove deletes the currently displayed Selection Set.
 Enabling Remove All deletes all Selection Sets saved for the current Edit mode.
-Select selects the elements saved in the currently displayed Selection Set.<br><br>
+Select selects the elements saved in the currently displayed Selection Set.<b>Replace</b> overwrites the currently displayed <b>Selection Set</b> with the current selection.<br><br>
 Push, Pop, and Clear are functions that temporarily save the state of the currently selected elements and recall the selection state when necessary.
 Basically, they use the same mechanism as Selection Set, but you can push and pop the selection state like a clipboard without explicitly saving it with a name.
 This selection state is also saved as custom data, so we recommend pressing the Clear button to delete the selection data when it is no longer necessary.
 <div align="left">
 <img src="images/SelectionSet.png" style='max-height: 200px; object-fit: contain'/>